-Indiana State Grant Program - Residents of Indiana are eligible to use their Indiana state grant award for attendance at Cincinnati State.
+Indiana State Grant Program - Indiana State Grant Program - Residents of Indiana are eligible to use their Indiana state grant award for attendance at Cincinnati State.
 Students apply for the Indiana State Grant by completing the FAFSA by March 1 of each year.
 Applications received after March 1st are generally not considered.

 Indiana Contract for Space Grant Program - To be eligible for tuition assistance from the Indiana Contract for Space Program, a student must reside in one of the following six (6) Indiana counties: Dearborn, Franklin, Jefferson, Ohio, Ripley or Switzerland.
 Students must also be accepted for admission and enrolled in a program leading to an Associate Degree.
-A separate Indiana Contract for Space Grant Application must be completed and is available from the Financial Aid Office.
-Funds are limited.
+A separate Indiana Contract for Space Grant Application must be completed and is available at the website www.cincinnatistate.edu/Current Student/Financial Aid Funds are limited.
 Students are encouraged to apply as soon after January 1 of each year, as possible.